 - 1. Ensure that residential development plans are not approved unless the schools within the town limits are below 105% capacity, consistent with the current residential growth policy, according to the most recent Frederick County Public Schools Quarterly Enrollment report. - 2.
 Continue to monitor all its park facilities to ensure all amenities are safe and secure. - 3.
 Continue to look for locations for park facilities, such as pocket parks, as development and redevelopment occur. - 4.
 Continue to connect existing walking and biking paths. - 5.
-Work to identify possible locations and funding for community recreation and senior facilities, such as a senior center, as development and re-development occur. - 6.
-Work with Main Street Middletown to engage with property owners and cultural organizations, such as the Middletown Historical Society, for opportunities to enhance both visitors and residents' enjoyment of the historic downtown including thru increased community access and advertising efforts. - 7.
-Work together with Main Street Middletown to develop, promote, and support artistic and cultural experiences and amenities.
+Work to identify possible locations and funding for community recreation and senior facilities, such as a senior center, community pool and tennis courts, as development and re-development occur. - 6.
+Work with Main Street Middletown to engage with property owners and cultural organizations, such as the Middletown Historical Society, for opportunities to enhance both visitors and residents' enjoyment of the historic downtown including through increased community access and advertising efforts. - 7.
+Work together with Main Street Middletown to develop, promote, and support artistic and cultural experiences and amenities with the pursuit of an Arts and Entertainment District designation.